JBroks/unicornattractor_issue_tracker/README.md

     - Enter and save your own credentials in the `.bashrc` file; or

-    - Create an `env.py` file with your own credentials and import this into the `settings.py` file
+    - Create an `env.py` file with your own credentials and import this into the `settings.py` file.

 9. Install the requirements.txt file by running the following command in your CLI terminal: